ranasheel2000/referenceMaterial/10minutesKVMClusterSetup.md

-3 VMs will be up: master, worker1, worker2
+This 10minutes tutorial will create 3 VMs: master, worker1, worker2
 - Each VM with 2 network interfaces.
 - Each VMs with external network access (provided your host machine has internet access and default routes are configured on host machine)
 - Each VM ping-able from each other.